JcDenis/mail2log/README.md

 _mail2log_ is a plugin for the open-source web publishing software called [Dotclear](https://www.dotclear.org).

-> It replaces mail function and send them to Dotclear's log database table.
+> Replace mail function and send them to Dotclear's log database table.

 ## REQUIREMENTS